Company establishment in Slovakia

 What are the ways to establish a company in Slovakia?

-The establishment of a company in Slovakia can be carried out in several ways, each of which is suitable for different business purposes and requirements.
-These methods take into account both local and international aspects of business, providing flexibility and the opportunity for entrepreneurs to choose the best way to create their company.
-Let’s look at the main ways to establish a company in Slovakia.
+Establishment of a company in Slovakia can be done in several ways, each of which fits different business purposes and requirements.
+These methods take into consideration both the local and international aspects of conducting business and ensure flexibility in offering choices to entrepreneurs on how best to create their companies.
+Let us see what the principal ways are to set up a company in Slovakia.

-This is the most common way to establish a company, which involves creating a new legal entity.
-The process includes selecting the type of company (for example, a limited liability company or a joint-stock company), preparing the constituent documents, registering in the Commercial Register, and obtaining the appropriate licenses and permits.
+The most common method of establishing a company is creating a new legal entity.
+The type of company to be established shall be chosen—for example, a Limited Liability Company or Joint-Stock Company further developing the constituent documents, registration into the Commercial Register, and obtaining necessary licenses and permits.

 Registration steps include: